ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 Similarly, **rethinking and relinquishing our notions of control and “standard practices”** not only creates more successful outcomes, but also extends opportunities for more equitable engagements with individuals and communities.

 Remember that **research processes and artifacts help to shape products and services that will be used in real life**.
-Via this lens, the pageantry of persona-led design exercises is poised to further enshrine and perpetuate misunderstandings and barriers.
+Via this lens, the pageantry of persona-led design exercises is poised to further enshrine and perpetuate misunderstandings, steryotypes, and barriers.

 Similarly, we should take time to scrutinize the functions of our roles and **how our organizations compel us to undertake them in order to be successful within them**.
 Here, it can be helpful to borrow from the practice of [service design](https://www.interaction-design.org/literature/topics/service-design) to ensure the individuals and communities we serve are centered.